kylejones200/psis_4700_applied_ai/webslides/topic_Fine-Tuning.md

 ## Analogy

-Fine-tuning is like retraining an employee from scratch.
+Fine-tuning is like retraining an employee from scratch
-Context and prompts are like giving better instructions.
+Context and prompts are like giving better instructions
 Only retrain when the task itself has changed

 > This slide explores an important aspect of working with AI systems.
 Understanding this concept will help you make better decisions when evaluating and deploying AI in your work.